 A Comprehensive source of information about Millers Falls Planes as written by Museum contributor Ed Fitzgerald is available HERE

 (Adapted from “Picturesque Franklin” , Wade, Warner & Co. , Northampton MA 1891

 This publication was a “snap shot” of Franklin County businesses and industries as of 1891.
 This original article will not include the history which occurred afterwards, unless noted by the museum editor.)

-Twenty-five years ago the present site of the village of Millers Falls was a wilderness, there being but three or four houses, among which was the old hotel, which served as a hostelry in the old staging days, between Albany and Boston.
+The present site of the village of Millers Falls was a wilderness, there being but three or four houses, among which was the old hotel, which served as a hostelry in the old staging days, between Albany and Boston.
 The place was then known as Grout’s Corner.

 The Millers Falls company is the outcome of a corporation formed by incorporating in 1869 the business of Messrs.
 Gunn & Amidon, which had been located in Greenfield.
 They bought the privilege on Millers river at this point, together with considerable land on both sides of the stream, and commenced the construction of their works, which, when completed, consisted of a one-story brick shop 250 feet in length and some small out-buildings.
 Today Millers Falls is a flourishing village of some 700 or 800 inhabitants, and the Millers Falls Co. works have been so enlarged from year to year as to cover a number of acres and a floor space of over 75,000 square feet.
 The company originally was called “Millers Falls Manfg.
 Co.,” but in 1874 it was merged into the “Millers Falls Co.” by absorbing the Backus Vise Co.